amirudev/ci-tokonline/README.md

 # CodeIgniter 4 Application Starter

+## _This is my experimental on Codeigniter4 learning process_
+It's my Learning process of Codeigniter4!
+Please wait until I released new one better and optimized.

 ## What is CodeIgniter?

 CodeIgniter is a PHP full-stack web framework that is light, fast, flexible and secure.